 The urban heat island effect contributes to increased energy consumption.
-With the elevated temperatures caused by the heat islands, energy required for cooling drastically increases, resulting in elevated carbon emissions and greenhouse gasses.
+With the elevated temperatures caused by the heat islands, the energy required for cooling drastically increases, resulting in elevated carbon emissions and greenhouse gasses.
 Raising emissions also contributes to the increase of air pollutants which can be harmful and cause respiratory problems and general discomfort.

-It is widely known that built up urban environments drastically decrease water quality.
+It is widely known that built-up urban environments drastically decrease water quality.
 Urban stormwater runoff picks up a number of pollutants when running across the urban landscape before heading into the sewers and returning to the ocean.
 If the water has been significantly heated from the hot surfaces, once it returns to the ocean it can raise the water temperatures, the stress it can cause on an aquatic ecosystem is enormous.

 One possible solution to the urban heat island effect may be permeable ceramic Hydropavers.
-Premier Hydropavers are a permeable paver made from crushed ceramic tiles.
+Premier Hydropavers is a permeable paver made from crushed ceramic tiles.
 Premier Hydropavers can potentially lower the impact of the urban heat island effect due to their ability to absorb and store water, they provide a cooling effect.
 If large areas are paved in the permeable pavers, the cooling effect would be immense and significantly lower the temperature.

-With the city’s temperature dropping, the energy consumption will also significantly decline as there would no longer be a wide a need for air conditioning thus reducing the amount of carbon emissions and greenhouse gasses.
+With the city’s temperature dropping, the energy consumption will also significantly decline as there would no longer be a wide need for air conditioning thus reducing the number of carbon emissions and greenhouse gasses.
 With greenhouse gasses declining, air pollutants will also significantly reduce, improving overall health and human comfort.